vegather/MOONLogger/README.md

 ## Description

 MOON Logger is a replacement for the standard print statement in Swift for both iOS and OS X, to give more information about where a log statement came from.
 It will print out the date and time, file, function, line number, and the actual message, neatly organized into columns.
-It also has an option to save the log file to a .txt file, and to retrieve it later.
+This is useful when you want to retrace the steps your application took to get to a specific state.
+MOON Logger also has an option to save the log file to a .txt file, and to retrieve it later.

 It is thread-safe as everything runs on a single serial queue.
 An unfortunate side-effect of this is that if your app crashes, the last log statements before the crash won't have had time to be printed to the console yet.
 A workaround for this is to hit the ![Debug Run Button](http://imgur.com/t5NmEEQ.png)-button in the debugger a few times until you see the final log messages.